iamagarre/BadExclusionsNWBO/README.md

 # How it works?
 BadExclusionsNWBO copies and runs Hook_Checker.exe in all folders and subfolders of a given path.
 You need to have Hook_Checker.exe on the same folder of BadExclusionsNWBO.exe.

 Hook_Checker.exe returns the number of EDR hooks.
-If the number of hooks is 7 or less means folder has an exclusion.
-If it is higger than 7 the fo
+If the number of hooks is 7 or less means folder has an exclusion otherwise the folder is not excluded.

 # Original idea?
-Since the release of BadExclusions I've been thinkning on how to achieve the same results without creating that many noise.
+Since the release of BadExclusions I've been thinking on how to achieve the same results without creating that many noise.
 The solution came from another tool, https://github.com/asaurusrex/Probatorum-EDR-Userland-Hook-Checker.

 If you download Probatorum-EDR-Userland-Hook-Checker and you run it inside a regular folder and on folder with an specific type of exclusion you will notice a huge difference.
 All the information is on the Probatorum repository.